Slovenia: Julian Alps & Coast (guided)

 We hold free information nights and offer training days before your trip to ensure you are well prepared to enjoy your adventure.

-Our staff know Slovenia and its trails intimately and can help plan the right trip for you.
+Our staff know Alpine hiking and can help plan the right trip for you.
 We have come up with hiking itineraries that showcase the very best of Slovenia.

 Click on the dot points below to explore and learn more about the region.